...

 What You Will Learn in This Guide

-- The exact shelf life of pasteurized, raw, and frozen goat milk.
+• The exact shelf life of pasteurized, raw, frozen, and opened goat milk.

-- The single most critical safety rule (the 2-hour limit) is for milk out of the fridge.
+• The USDA 2-hour safety rule for milk left out of the refrigerator.

 If you want to learn about goat milk is good or bad? you can learn our detailed guide Is goat milk good for us?